 For Food Truck Applicants

-To be eligible for vending consideration, food truck operators were required to fill out an application provided by CDD's economic development division.
-They are also required to have a valid State of Massachusetts Hawkers & Peddlers License or plan to become licensed and permitted by the City of Cambridge prior to the start of vending in April 2018.
+To be eligible for vending consideration in the Food Truck Program, food truck and trailer operators are required to fill out an application provided by the Community Development Department (CDD)'s economic development division.
+They are also required to become licensed and permitted by the City of Cambridge prior to the start of vending.
 Permitting and licensing guidelines required by the City are available at the Food Truck Vending in Cambridge webpage.

 Locations & Scheduling Considerations

-The following shift times and locations were offered for applicants to vend April 2018 through October 2018.
-To promote diverse food offerings at each location, ineligible food truck menu items were noted.
-Vendors indicated their shift preference on the Food Truck Pilot application form.
-Scheduling food trucks was a three-part process vetted by an internal review committee to determine qualified trucks for each location.
+The following shift times and locations are available to applicants now (pending availability) and for the 2020/2021 season starting May 1st.
+To promote diverse food offerings at each location, ineligible food truck or trailer menu items have been noted.
+Vendors indicate their shift preference on the Food Truck Program application form.
+Scheduling food trucks and trailers is a three-part process vetted by an internal review committee to determine qualified trucks for each location.

 || Time of Day